ThePrimeagen/fem-jsperf/lessons/05-specifics/A-problem-specific-changes.md

 <br/>

 ### It may have made a difference, perhaps a tiny one
-why would we want to do this?
+why would we want to do this?  how can you apply this?

-* and there is still more we can do! (to the profiler!)
+* should we try for more?

 <br/>
 <br/>